-Banks in Meghalaya will remain closed on the upcoming Christmas Holiday, December 24, 2025, followed by Christmas Day, December 25, 2025.
-Another closure is scheduled for the Christmas Holiday, December 26, 2025.
+Banks in Meghalaya will remain closed on the upcoming Second Saturday, February 14, 2026, followed by Fourth Saturday, February 28, 2026.
+Another closure is scheduled for the Holi, March 3, 2026.
 It is advisable to complete essential banking tasks ahead of these dates to avoid any inconvenience.

 Meghalaya was carved out from the state of Assam in early Jan 1972.
 It is among the north eastern states of India.
 Meghalaya is among the three states in the country, which has a majority Christian population.
 Khasis and Gharos are the major ethnic groups in the state.
 The capital of Meghalaya is Shillong.
 A bulk of the area of Meghalaya comprises of forests.
 This is one reason why the state is very rich and diverse in terms of flora.